bluk/maybe_xml/maybe_xml/README.md

 # MaybeXml

 MaybeXml is a library to scan and evaluate [XML][xml]-like data into tokens.
-In effect, the library provides a non-validating lexer.
+In effect, the library provides a non-validating parser.
 The interface is similar to many XML pull parsers.

 * [Latest API Documentation][api_docs]